 - Lack of initiative.

 None of these are surprising.
 When leaders are defensive and don’t behave in a responsible [or adult] way – it is a huge turn off to their team members.
-There is no respect, no trust, and absolutely no way your team will be open enough to learn anything this type of leader.
+There is no respect, no trust, and absolutely no way your team will be open enough to learn anything from you.
 We know that the “ability to motivate” is one of the non-negotiables our team members have of us as retail leaders inside retail.
 So – what does that really mean?
 What are their actual expectations of us in this area?
 One of the biggest educational moments I have had, as it relates to learning about motivation and how to be an effective motivator to my team is learn about the powerful difference between:

 Intrinsic motivation – which is more of the personal sense of satisfaction and accomplishment one feels and how that feeling compels them to grow and accomplish more.